 As an athlete, Mario was an NCAA Division II All-American in cross-country at Stonehill College in 2003 and has raced competitively from the 800 meters to ultramarathon distances.
 He has personal bests including 4:09 for the mile, 2:27 in the marathon, and 7:59 for 50 miles.
 Nowadays he competes for the West Valley Track Club as one of the top Masters (40+) athletes in the country.

-A New England native now firmly transplanted in California, Mario lives in the Bay Area with his wife Christine, their four bikes, and over 40 pairs of running shoes.
+A native of Massachusetts, Mario spent a few years in San Diego, and currently lives north of the Golden Gate Bridge with his wife Christine, their pup Tahoe, four bikes, and dozens of pairs of running shoes.